efe1337/Text-Uploader-View/README.md

-# Text-Uploader-View
-Text uploader view generator made in c++
+# Text Uploader View Generator

+- This project made with c++.
+*DownloadString function from Stackoverflow.*